 Appraisers are required to enter changes in property characteristics directly to a field device, and most do so while sitting in their vehicle.
 Their vehicle is essentially their mobile office.
 Below are the various field projects and detailed descriptions of the type of project we may be performing in your neighborhood.

-To verify that the individual working in your neighborhood is actually a HCAD appraiser, please feel free to contact our office at 713-812-5800.
+To verify that the individual working in your neighborhood is actually an appraiser with HCAD, please feel free to contact our office at 713-812-5800.

 Our appraisers inspect neighborhoods and individual properties to observe changes in neighborhood condition, trends and property characteristics.
 By law, we must continually update property characteristic data to reflect changes brought about by new construction, new parcels, remodeling, demolition, and other changes.
 We receive information on the location of building activity through building permits from the cities and county, fire reports, data mailers, and other sources.
 During a new construction inspection project, an appraiser will inspect only those with identified changes.
 Depending on the volume of construction activity, you might see one or more appraisers working in your area for the entire day or for just a short time.